nlnwa/warchaeology/docs/content/cmd/warc_ls.md

                                   	ftp://user/pass@host:port

       --json                      output as JSON lines
+      --lax-host-parsing          sets the url parser to be lenient with host parsing.
       --lenient                   sets the parser to do as little validation as possible.
   -l, --limit int                 limit the number of records to process.
 If the -n option is specified the limit is ignored.
   -m, --mime-type strings         filter records with given mime-types.
 For more than one, repeat flag or use a comma separated list.